 Which is how you risk sitting right next to your router with a brand new laptop and still see Netflix go to "buffering".

-And whatever you do: Do not.
+And whatever you do: Don’t.
 Boost.
 Your Wi-Fi Signal.